biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Calvary A/G, Toledo, OH
+* **Church**: Calvary A/G, Toledo, OH
-Coaches:	Bryce Steel, Brian Steel (assistant)
+* **Coaches**: Bryce Steel, Brian Steel (assistant)
+* **Team**:
-Team:	Andrew Darmakish
+    * Andrew Darmakish
-Bailey Steel
+    * Bailey Steel
-Brandy Steel
+    * Brandy Steel
-David Thigpen
+    * David Thigpen
-Jackie Thompson
+    * Jackie Thompson
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 220 to -20
+  * Round 2: Won against First A/G, Elkton, MD 140 to 120
+  * Round 3: Lost to Faith A/G, Orlando, FL 25 to 160
+  * Round 4: Won against First Pentecostal A/G, Ottumwa, IA 245 to 35
+  * Round 5: Lost to Braeswood A/G, Houston, TX 70 to 115
+  * Round 6: Won against First A/G, Dickson, TN 245 to 0
+  * Round 7: Won against First A/G, Helena, MT 170 to 30
 * **Round Robin**:
-Round 1: Won against Galena A/G, Galena, KS 135 to 45
+  * Round 1: Won against Galena A/G, Galena, KS 135 to 45
-Round 2: Lost to Calvary Temple, Indianapolis, IN -5 to 180 Round 3: Lost to Central A/G, Superior, WI -10 to 280
+  * Round 2: Lost to Calvary Temple, Indianapolis, IN -5 to 180
+  * Round 3: Lost to Central A/G, Superior, WI -10 to 280
-Round 4: Won against Cedar Park A/G, "Ferocious", Bothell, WA 135 to 80
+  * Round 4: Won against Cedar Park A/G, "Ferocious", Bothell, WA 135 to 80
-Round 5: Won against The Church at Briargate #1, Colorado Springs, CO 145 to 120 Round 6: Lost to First A/G, San Angelo, TX 80 to 95 Round 7: Lost to Christian Temple, Houston, TX 115 to 145 Round 8: Lost to Faith A/G, Orlando, FL 30 to 175
+  * Round 5: Won against The Church at Briargate #1, Colorado Springs, CO 145 to 120
+  * Round 6: Lost to First A/G, San Angelo, TX 80 to 95
+  * Round 7: Lost to Christian Temple, Houston, TX 115 to 145
+  * Round 8: Lost to Faith A/G, Orlando, FL 30 to 175
-Round 9: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 35 to 160 Round 10: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 80 to 75 Round 11: Lost to First A/G #1, Lexington, KY 65 to 110 Round 12: Won against Calvary A/G, Dunwoody, GA 140 to 30 Round 13: Lost to Braeswood A/G, Houston, TX 115 to 125
+  * Round 9: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 35 to 160
+  * Round 10: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 80 to 75
+  * Round 11: Lost to First A/G #1, Lexington, KY 65 to 110
+  * Round 12: Won against Calvary A/G, Dunwoody, GA 140 to 30
+  * Round 13: Lost to Braeswood A/G, Houston, TX 115 to 125
-Round 14: Lost to Nixa A/G, Nixa, MO 100 to 200
+  * Round 14: Lost to Nixa A/G, Nixa, MO 100 to 200
-Round 15: Lost to Tacoma Life Center, Tacoma, WA 30 to 105 Round 16: Won against Evangel A/G, Williamsville, NY 130 to 60
+  * Round 15: Lost to Tacoma Life Center, Tacoma, WA 30 to 105
+  * Round 16: Won against Evangel A/G, Williamsville, NY 130 to 60
-Round 17: Lost to James River A/G, "Salt", Ozark, MO 75 to 110
+  * Round 17: Lost to James River A/G, "Salt", Ozark, MO 75 to 110
-Round 18: Won against Aurora First A/G, Aurora, CO 130 to 115
+  * Round 18: Won against Aurora First A/G, Aurora, CO 130 to 115
-Round 19: Lost to Crossway Church, Valencia, PA 50 to 205
+  * Round 19: Lost to Crossway Church, Valencia, PA 50 to 205
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}